ltw-webdev-4/curriculum/multi-file-patterns.md

   - title: "Markdown & YAML slide deck"
     url: "/courses/web-dev-4/markdown-yaml/"

+goal:
+  no_image: true
+  before: |
+    We already have our pattern library set up so now we’re ready to make a new multi-file pattern.

+    Some patterns might have different variations of the basic core idea: like different versions of cards as an example.
+They’re still thematically the same pattern but would benefit from being inside different HTML files.
+  notes:
+    - label: "Type it, type it real good"
+      text: "Remember the purpose of this lesson is to type the code out yourself—build up that muscle memory in your fingers!"

 steps:
   - title: "Set up project"
     before: |
-      We already have our pattern library set up so now we’re ready to make a new multi-file pattern.

-      We’ll set up our two cards for the website, one card in each file, but they can still share the same CSS.
+      We’ll set up our two cards for the website, one card in each file, but they **will still share the same CSS**.

       Let’s create a few new folders & code files:
     folders: